ltcsuite/ltcwallet/README.md

 remote ltcd instance for asynchronous blockchain queries and notifications over websockets.
 Full ltcd installation instructions can be found [here](https://github.com/ltcsuite/ltcd).
-An alternative SPV mode that is compatible with ltcd and Bitcoin Core is planned for a future release.
+An alternative SPV mode that is compatible with ltcd and Litecoin Core is planned for a future release.

 Wallet clients can use one of two RPC servers:

-1. A legacy JSON-RPC server mostly compatible with Bitcoin Core
+1. A legacy JSON-RPC server mostly compatible with Litecoin Core

    The JSON-RPC server exists to ease the migration of wallet applications from Core, but complete compatibility is not guaranteed.
 Some portions of